nicolas-van/easy-markdown-to-github-pages/README.md

 * The index page of your website can be a `index.md` file or a `README.md` file.
 If both exists the `index.md` file has priority.
 * You should be able to use any [Github Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

+## Known differences between Github and Github Pages

+* No automatic links with Github Pages.
+The Github Markdown renderer can automatically detect a simple copy-pasted link and make it a clickable link.
+Github Pages doesn't propose a feature to reproduce that behavior, so you'll have to braces your links with the `[]()` syntax.

 ## Recipes

 Since the purpose of this guide is to demonstrate how to publish multiple Markdown files as a website but I don't have much more to say I will propose you some delicious recipes instead: